kbmcconnell/PersonalPrivacyGuide/README.md

 Mullvad accounts are randomly generated without your personal details, and they accept cash payment, meaning your account can’t easily be tied to you.
 Proton also accepts cash.

-**Important:** People have the false impression that a VPN will keep them completely anonymous regardless of their online activity.
-This is incorrect.
+**Important:** A VPN does *not* keep your online activity completely anonymous.

 **Consider this:** You post from a fake account on a forum, but you’re on a VPN, so your IP address is masked.
 However, you then place an online order for pizza delivery while still logged into the VPN.
 That IP address is now directly tied to your address and forum post.

 **Takeaway:** A VPN masks your IP address but can still be linked to you based on your online activity.
 This is why disabling things like tracking and third party cookies is useful.
 If anonymity is your goal, check out [The Hitchhiker’s Guide](https://anonymousplanet.org/guide.htmlw).

 ## Passwords
-Passwords saved in an encrypted app, extension, or software that requires login credentials and 2FA/MFA are safer than in your browser.
-Always change default passwords and avoid reusing passwords.
-CISA's [best practices guide](https://www.cisa.gov/secure-our-world/use-strong-passwords).
+For more detailed information, see CISA's [best practices guide](https://www.cisa.gov/secure-our-world/use-strong-passwords).

 | Action | Priority | Explanation |
 | --- | --- | --- |